PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Methodology

 where $\eta$ is the learning rate, $K$ is the number of clients, $g_k$ is the gradient for client $k$, $\theta_k$ indicate the parameters for the $kth$ client, $\theta$ indicate the parameters of the server, $n_k$ is the number of samples for the $kth$ client, and $n$ is the total number of samples for all clients.
 Notice, for equation \eqref{eq:1}, each client could iterate the local update for multiple epochs before transmitting the model parameters to the server.

-Whilst for MAML algorithm \cite{finn2017modelagnostic}, our model could be represented by a parametrized function $f_\theta$ with parameters vector $\theta$, and for each training task $k$, we need to compute the losses $\mathcal{L}_k(f_\theta)$ using samples assigned to this training task and integrate all the losses.
-Importantly, our main model keeps unchangeable during this meta training process.
-After that, we need to use the integrated loss to backward and update our main model parameters $\theta$,
+Whilst for MAML algorithm \cite{finn2017modelagnostic}, the model could be represented by a parametrized function $f_\theta$ with parameters vector $\theta$, and for each training task $k$, we need to compute the losses $\mathcal{L}_k(f_\theta)$ using samples assigned to this training task and integrate all the losses.
+Importantly, our main model keeps unchangeable during this meta training process, which is similar to FedAvg in which the global model would not change during the clients' updates.
+After that, we utilize the integrated loss to backward and update our main model parameters $\theta$ as the following equations,

 where $\alpha$ is the learning rate for meta training models, $\beta$ is the learning rate for our main model, $\theta_k$ indicates the parameters for the $kth$ training task, $\theta$ indicate the parameters for the main model.
 Similarly, for equation \eqref{eq:3}, each training task could iterate the meta gradient descent step for multiple epochs before the loss integration.
 And, for equation \eqref{eq:4}, we can know that the main model parameters $\theta$ would be trained by optimizing the integrated loss which is based on various meta training model parameters $\theta_k$.